learnk8s/learnk8s.io/src/templating/content.md

 1. You don't need to come up with a way to replace values.
 1. You don't need to learn YAML.
-1. You can leverage functions, string concatenations are many other features that are already available as part of the language.
+1. You can leverage functions, string concatenations and many other features that are already available as part of the language.
-1. If your language of choice supports types, you can use intellisense to create resources.
+1. If your language of choice supports types, you can use IntelliSense to create resources.

 However, it's not as common despite the advantages.